Supreme Court may soon expand gun rights amid roiling debate - NewsBreak

 “It does seem relatively clear that the court is going to strike down New York’s law and make it harder for cities and states to restrict concealed carry of firearms,” said Adam Winkler, a professor at UCLA School of Law.
 “It remains to be seen exactly how broad the Supreme Court goes, but one thing is clear: as mass shootings become more of a political issue, the court is going to take options away from lawmakers on the basis of the Second Amendment.”

-The justices are expected to hand down an opinion as soon as next week but no later than late June or early July.More than half of Americans want stricter gun laws: poll
+The justices are expected to hand down an opinion as soon as next week but no later than late June or early July.Abbott booed at Uvalde memorial site: ‘We need change’

 As they deliberate, the U.S. is again engaged in a wrenching debate over the constitutional right to bear arms and Americans’ concerns over personal safety in a country with more than 390 million privately owned guns.